halbgut/rss-o-bot/README.md

 Refer to the [man-page on Github](https://github.com/Kriegslustig/rss-o-bot/blob/master/src/man/man.md) or `man rss-o-bot` (if you have installed it).

 ## Installation

+RSS-o-Bot can be run in two modes; remote and local.
+The former is meant for running RSS-o-Bot on a server and controlling it from your local machine.
+Local mode is preferred, since it's a lot simpler to use.

+### Local Mode Installation

 ```bash
 npm i -g rss-o-bot